 I hope so.
 Cuz I’m going to explain it all.
 Right now.

-In this song, we invite the audience to do the spoken-word chorus with us.
+The new rap is something we’re calling Metaphysical Prayer Rap.
+It’s spoken word with music, and we invite the audience to do the spoken-word chorus with us.
 Every time we do it, Melissa and I go into a trance.

 In a good way.